 Rationale.
-Research (What Kids Need to Succeed-40 Developmental Assets by Benson, Galbraith & Espeland); (Developmental Assets: A synthesis of the Scientific Research on Adolescent Development, Scales and Leffert, 1999) shows that effective schools, families, faith communities, and all adults in our communities can contribute to the positive development of youth.
-The difference between troubled teens and those leading healthy, productive, and positive lives, is strongly affected by the presence of what is labeled "developmental assets"."
-These assets are cumulative, meaning that the more a young person has, the better.
-Forty of these assets were identified - 20 exist in the teen's environment and 20 belong in the head and heart of every child.
+Research shows that effective schools, families, faith communities, and all adults in our communities can contribute to the positive development of youth.
+The difference between troubled teens and those leading healthy, productive, and positive lives, is strongly affected by the presence of what is labeled "developmental assets".
+These assets are additive, meaning that the more a young person has, the better.
+Forty of these assets were identified - 20 exist in the student's environment and 20 belong in the head and heart of every child.
 These developmental assets serve as building blocks for human development in a young person's life and are developed through positive relationships with adults.

-Research shows that the more assets teens have the less likely they are to use drugs and alcohol, the less likely they are to be sexually active, to be depressed or have suicidal thoughts, to fail in school, and to exhibit antisocial or violent behavior.
-The more assets teenagers have the more likely they are to succeed in school, to be involved in their community and to exhibit empathic and caring behaviors.
+Research shows that the more assets students have the less likely they are to use drugs and alcohol, the less likely they are to be sexually active, to be depressed or have suicidal thoughts, to fail in school, and to exhibit antisocial or violent behavior.
+The more assets children have the more likely they are to succeed in school, to be involved in their community and to exhibit empathic and caring behaviors.

 Research also shows that promoting social and emotional learning leads to reduced violence and aggression among children, higher academic achievement and an improved ability to function both in school and in the workplace.
 Schools that create socially and emotionally sound learning and working environments and that help students and staff develop greater social and emotional competence, in turn help ensure positive short- and long-term academic and personal outcomes for students and higher levels of teaching and work satisfaction for staff.
-Amended 1998, 2002, 2003, 2006, 2007, 2008 (Sunset Nov.
+Amended 1998, 2002, 2003, 2006, 2007, 2008, 2009 (Sunset Nov.
 2013)